strauss/hornet-queen/README.md

 The library is written in Kotlin and perfectly usable in any Kotlin or Java project.
 The Kotlin code is written in a "Java friendly" way for allowing a seamless integration in Java projects.
 The target VM version is 17.
+The used Kotlin version is 2.0.10-RC (the latest and greatest).

 Hornet Queen was inspired by GNU Trove4J, which is unfortunately discontinued.
 I was impressed by its implementation of hash tables and I actually adapted this implementation for Hornet Queen.